nerometa/advice-generator-app-challenge/README.md

 ---

-Big, BIG think I learned how to do is deploying the app itself.
+Big, BIG thing I learned how to do is deploying the app itself.
 I spent like 3-4 hours trying every single tutorial I can find.
 Found out that I need to use [angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages) for this, although some of the code didn't work.

 Firstly, I had to `git remote origin` my project and then push it.
 After that, do `npm install angular-cli-ghpages`.